V. Olympiad Stockholm 1912 Football Tournament

 Introduction

 Compared to the first official Olympic football tournament four years earlier, the number of participants doubled: whereas in 1908, five countries fielded six sides, this time eleven countries showed up with a team.
-Luxembourg, Portugal and Switzerland were the only European member federations of F.I.F.A. to decline entry; however, provisional members Russia (who together with Argentina were accepted as new members at the F.I.F.A. congress held on 30 June and 1 July during the tournament; South Africa, the first non-European members, had already joined provisionally in 1909 and formally in 1910), did enter.
+Luxembourg, Portugal and Switzerland were the only European member federations of F.I.F.A. to decline entry (the membership of the Liga Portuguesa de Football lasted barely a season: after provisional admission in November 1909 and official affiliation in May 1910 it was presumed dissolved at the Dresden congress in June 1911; it was succeeded by the União Portuguesa de Futebol, later renamed F.P.F., which was provisionally admitted in August 1914); however, provisional members Russia (who together with Argentina were accepted as new members at the F.I.F.A. congress held on 30 June and 1 July during the tournament; South Africa, the first non-European members, had already joined provisionally in 1909 and formally in 1910), did enter, as did Finland, then an autonomous grand duchy within the Russian Empire; as Finland had been admitted as F.I.F.A. members four years before, in June 1908 (after provisional admission in November 1907), it was stated explicitly at Russia's admission that the rule of the Russian football federation was restricted to the European part of the Russian Empire without Finland.

-Belgium registered by 29 May but withdrew a week later, two weeks before the draw, because they felt they could not field a sufficiently strong side (a concern shared by the Dutch, who also considered withdrawing after several first choice players declared themselves unavailable; but eventually it was felt that as winners of the bronze medals four years ago, the country had a moral obligation to be present again) and France backed out a few days after the draw on 18 June.
+Belgium registered by 29 May but withdrew a week later, two weeks before the draw, because they felt they could not field a sufficiently strong side after a number of players had declined to travel to Sweden (a concern shared by the Dutch, who also considered withdrawing after several first choice players had declared themselves unavailable – but eventually it was felt that as winners of the bronze medals four years ago, the country had a moral obligation to be present again) and France backed out a few days after the draw on 18 June.

 In addition, the Bohemian football association (which in 1909 had been a co-founder of the U.I.A.F.A., and had won its 1911 "Grand European Tournament" in Roubaix) had requested permission to take part in the tournament, but was denied entry as it was not affiliated to F.I.F.A. anymore (having being forced out at the F.I.F.A. congress in Vienna in June 1908, after two years of provisional membership).

 As four years before, the regulations for the Olympic football tournament allowed each I.O.C. member to register four teams; however, at its 1911 congress in Dresden, the F.I.F.A. considered each of its members should only submit one team; the reference to four teams only served to allow the United Kingdom to be represented by each of its four national football federations.
 Nevertheless, in May 1912 Germany, Hungary and Norway all announced they intended to enter the football tournament with two teams, but after being reminded of the Dresden agreement, they withdrew their second side.
+(Russia apparently had also considered entering two separate sides, one consisting of Moscow and the other of Saint Petersburg players.)
 The United Kingdom also entered only one team, which like in 1908 was an all-English (amateur) side.

 Another similarity with the tournament in London was the medal distribution: the United Kingdom defeated Denmark in the final while the Netherlands finished third.
 Also as four years before, the teams eliminated in the first two knock-out rounds entered a consolation tournament, this time to designate fifth place (in London, it had been for third place).
 For additional information, see below.